2018–19 Austrian Football Second League: Teams

-Sixteen teams will participate in the 2018–19 season.
+Sixteen teams participated in the 2018–19 season.
 SV Horn, SKU Amstetten, FK Austria Wien II, SV Lafnitz, SK Vorwärts Steyr, FC Juniors OÖ, SK Austria Klagenfurt and FC Wacker Innsbruck II were promoted either through promotion or application to the new league structure.
-No team was relegated the previous season due to a decision made in the expansion of the league.
+Relegation was not implemented in the previous season as a result of a decision made to expand the league.

+FC Wacker Innsbruck II, FK Austria Wien II, FC Liefering and FC Juniors Oberösterreich are not eligible for promotion.